dev-Dasan2000/SpiritX_Dev_Dominators_01/README.md

 - [License](#license)
 - [Additional Features](#additional-features)

 ##  Instructions to Run the Project

 ### Prerequisites
-Ensure the following are installed on the system:
+Ensure the following are installed on your system:
 - **Node.js** (v18 or higher) – [Download here](https://nodejs.org/)
 - **PostgreSQL** (v15 or higher) – [Download here](https://www.postgresql.org/)
 - **Git** – [Download here](https://git-scm.com/)

 ###  1. Clone the Repository

 ```bash
 git clone <your-repo-url>
 cd <your-project-folder>
 ```

 ###  2. Install Dependencies

-Ensure you are inside the correct project folder, then run:
+Ensure inside the correct project folder, then run:

 ```bash
 npm install
 ```

-This will install all required Node.js packages for both frontend and backend.
+This will install all required Node.js packages for both frontend and backend, including **shadcn/ui** and **Tailwind CSS**.

 ##  Database Setup and Configuration

 1. Ensure PostgreSQL is installed and running on the system.